kyllew/kuisser/public/Domain 1 Questions.md

 	The other answers are not suitable because:
 	A. Amazon Rekognition - For image and video analysis, not model monitoring
 	B. SageMaker Clarify - For bias detection and model explainability, not continuous monitoring
-	C. Amazon Comprehend - For natural language processing, not model monitoring Resource URL:
+	C. Amazon Personalize - Provides recommendation systems but lacks built-in capabilities for monitoring model quality degradation over time, which is the key requirement for detecting model drift
+	Resource URL:
 	https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor.html

 Q154
-A manufacturing company wants to create product descriptions in multiple languages.
+A production company needs to generate product specifications in multiple languages.
-Which AWS service will automate this task?
+Which AWS service will best automate this requirement?
 Options:
 A. Amazon Translate
 B. Amazon Transcribe
 C. Amazon Kendra
-D. Amazon Polly
+D. Amazon Comprehend

 Correct Answer:
 	A. Amazon Translate